giacomolanciano/udacity-cloud-devops-capstone/README.md

 - Docker Hub username and password

-If you experience `HTTP 403` errors very often, consider navigating to `/configureSecurity/` and check "Enable proxy compatibility", under "CSRF Protection" section (**WARNING:** this setting may increase Jenkins server vulnerability).
+If you experience `HTTP 403` errors very often, consider navigating to `/configureSecurity/` and check "Enable proxy compatibility", under "CSRF Protection" section. **WARNING: this setting may increase Jenkins server vulnerability)**.

-## AWS EKS
+## AWS EKS Cluster Setup

+Run `make eks-cluster-cfn-create` to deploy an AWS EKS cluster (in `us-east-2` region) with CloudFormation.
+The same result can be achieved by running `make eks-cluster-create` that leverages on [`eksctl`](https://eksctl.io/).

-If the EKS cluster is not created from the EC2 instance used to deploy the Jenkins server (or, in any case, with user credentials different from the `jenkins` user's ones), an additional procedure must be performed (described in details [here](https://aws.amazon.com/premiumsupport/knowledge-center/eks-api-server-unauthorized-error/)):
+If the EKS cluster has not been created from the EC2 instance used to deploy the Jenkins server (or has been created with user credentials different from the `jenkins` user's ones), an additional procedure must be performed (described in details [here](https://aws.amazon.com/premiumsupport/knowledge-center/eks-api-server-unauthorized-error/)):

 1. With `jenkins` user credentials, run `aws sts get-caller-identity` to fetch the user ARN.